Michigan Chapter 13 Bankruptcy Filing

 Very often a person is looking for a debt relief solution due to circumstances beyond their control - such as job loss, medical conditions, divorce, or the death of a spouse.
 While there are many alternatives to bankruptcy and it is not the best solution for everyone, learning more about the bankruptcy process from an experienced Michigan attorney can help you decide if a Chapter 13 bankruptcy is the smartest resolution for your specific situation.

-Find out if filing for chapter 13 is the right answer to your financial issues.
-Reach out to Hensel Law Office, PLLC today at (888) 258-0651 to get started.
+Discover if Chapter 13 is your path to debt freedom.
+Contact Hensel Law Office, PLLC today at (888) 258-0651 to begin your journey.

 Chapter 13 bankruptcy, also known as a wage earner's plan or reorganization bankruptcy, allows debtors with a regular income to propose a 3 to 5 year repayment plan for all or part of their debts.
 Filing for chapter 13 can help debtors save their home from foreclosure, make up missed car payments to prevent a vehicle repossession, and more.